 Artificial Intelligence Ethics and Regulation Books

-What are the ethics behind mass automation of work and the displacement of workers?
+What are the ethics behind the mass automation of work and displacement of workers?
 How about the legal implications and liability issues of self-driving cars?
-And when the artificially intelligent machines that surround us in our lives begin to close the gap with human intelligence, will they have their own rights?
+And when the artificially intelligent machines that surround us begin to close the gap with human intelligence, will they have their own rights?
 If so, what would that even look like?

 These are the increasingly important and real questions that those in the know are now contemplating.
-Below are some of the very best books on the ethics of artificial intelligence to help bring you up to speed in this fascinating area of AI.
+Below are some of the very best books on the ethics of artificial intelligence.

 Robot Ethics 2.0: From Autonomous Cars to Artificial Intelligence – Patrick Lin, Ryan Jenkins, and Keith Abney